Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 #### Initiative: Determining Turn Order within Phases

-Initiative determines which player acts first within each phase of a turn.
-It is important to note that initiative can change between phases based on the actions taken in the previous phase.
+Initiative determines which player acts first within the alternating phases (Deployment, Command, Battle).
+It is generally awarded based on efficiency in a previous phase (fewest actions or Command Points spent).
+However, the specific actions counted and the relevant preceding phase depend on the current phase.
+Please consult the detailed initiative rules provided in the description of each phase below for precise determination.

 ##### General Rule